liliangxiao/liliangxiao.github.io/_posts/2025-10-17-consciousness.markdown

 Ego-focus is realized in human with a complex biological mechanism that generates emotions through prediction on seft-status via  low level intelligence mechanism.
 The emotions then drives the intelligence evolution through harming and rewarding.
 Ego-focus comes into being with emotions interacting with intelligence evolution and rewarding/harming change.
 This is a gradual process and if generated, it will stay.
 Normally a child will react neutrally to external incentive but when he has grown older, he has more bias to external incentives.
 This identifies that his ego-focus has evolved.

 ## Emotions
-Emotions routes from prediction of true harming and rewarding to the entity.
+Emotions roots from prediction of true harming and rewarding to the entity.
 So, it be simulated by setting up a mechanism to check harming and rewarding to the entity to guide its interaction with the environment.
 This is very like **Deep Reinforcement Learning**, but the mechanism is different. **It should not be a mathematic formula but should be based on artifical intelligece that can idenify harming and rewarding and also has evolving capabiltiy.**This rewarding AI should be merged with the main AI that they can interact as a whole through a neural network connection(not a mathematic connection)**.

 ## Conclusion